 Ridesharing works by allowing users to request and schedule drivers to pick them up on demand at a certain location.
 Drivers connect to users and vice versa through an app on a smartphone.
 This is one of the hazards related to ridesharing: drivers have to constantly look at and interact with their cell phones while behind the wheel.

-Like standard auto accidents, ridesharing accidents in San Antonio can occur for many reasons:
+, ridesharing accidents in San Antonio can occur for many reasons:

 - Distracted driving